-This book mostly covers Farrow's efforts investigating the Harvey Weinstein cases and how many powerful forces tried to silence his reporting of the women's stories.
+This book mostly covers Farrow's efforts investigating the Harvey Weinstein case and how many powerful forces tried to silence his reporting of the women's stories.
 It's an eye-opening look at just how far wealthy men are willing to go to cover up their sex scandals.
 I listened to the audiobook, which is a hilarious experience because Farrow, a former voice actor, narrates.
-He puts on these cringey accents for different characters, but I love that he just goes for it.
+He puts on these cringe accents for different characters, but I love that he just goes for it.
 My fave is his cockney accent.
 I'd burst out laughing in the middle of serious moments.

 Dear Girls by Ali Wong (AB)

 I listened to the audiobook of comedian Ali Wong's Memoir, which is written as a collection of letters to her young daughters.
 Wong narrates, and as a professional voice actor, she does a great job conveying the various emotions.
 I'd find myself snorting with laughter then moved to tears.
 One of the better celebrity memoirs.
 Frankly, it made the other celebrity memoirs feel shallow in comparison.

 Interesting stories about how underdogs succeed against all odds, and those who turn disadvantages into advantages.
 Sometimes the author tried too hard to make the stories fit into his theme, but on the whole, there's a lot to gain from this book.
 My big takeaway is that it's better to be a big fish in a small pond than a small fish in a big pond.